cortesana/WolframOrWolfram/README.md

 ## Installation Guide

-1. Download or clone the repository.
+1. Clone or download the repository.
 2. Go to chrome://extensions/ and turn on Developer mode.
 3. Click Load Unpacked and select the src/ folder.
 4. Activate the extension and enjoy Wolfram-full navigation!